afarane/ML_Basics/README.md

 - If dependent variable y is numerical then use Linear Regression.
 - If dependent variable y is categorical or Qualitative then use Logistic Regression.

-y - dependent variable/ Target / label x - independent variable / Features / Covariates
+y - dependent variable/ Target / label / response
+x - independent variable / Features / Covariates / predictors

 Supervised & Unsupervised Learning :
 - When we have x & y values and we try to link them then that is called Supervised